Houston Jack-Up Rig Accident Attorneys

 How Arnold & Itkin Can Help: Call Our Texas Lawyers at (888) 493-1629 Today

 If you were involved in a jack-up rig accident, you may be liable to compensation.
 You may not know where to turn after sustaining injuries at your offshore work environment, but that's what we are here for.
-A Houston injury attorney at Arnold & Itkin will be able to evaluate your claim and determine what your legal rights are.
+Arnold & Itkin can evaluate your claim and determine what your legal rights are.
 The sooner you contact our legal team, the better chance you have of receiving the help you deserve.

 There are many different types of offshore accidents you can be involved in while working on a jack-up rig, but no matter what your injury, it would be in your best interest to seek the help of our legal team to offer you aggressive representation and the legal experience that you need.
 Call (888) 493-1629 for a free case review!